-The MBiol Pharmacology degree is modular-based and addresses key aspects of pharmacology.
 The modules selected on the degree are designed to meet the course learning outcomes.
-Modules are mainly 20 cp unless otherwise stated and classified either as core or option.
-At Levels 4 and 7, all modules are core (compulsory).
-At Levels 5 and 6, most modules are core but there is an optional module.
-This provides flexibility within the curriculum for you to specialise in either physiology or neuroscience.
-All modules on the degree are taught throughout the year, with the exception of Living Systems, Practical Techniques for Biology and Science Communication, which are taught in the first term of the first and fourth years respectively.
+Modules are mainly 20cp unless otherwise stated, and except for the optional industrial placement all modules on this course are core (compulsory).
+All modules are taught throughout the year, with the exception of Living Systems, Practical Techniques for Biology and Science Communication, which are taught in the first term of the first and fourth years respectively.
 The remaining Level 4 modules are completed over terms 2 and 3.

-The structure of the curriculum is outlined below with an indication of the module status (i.e. C = core; O = option)
+The structure of the curriculum is outlined below.

-- Living Systems (C) - Practical Techniques for Biology (C)
+- Living Systems (20cp)

-- Genetics and Immunology (C)
+- Practical Techniques for Biology (20cp)

-- Introduction to Biochemistry (C)
+- Genetics and Immunology (20cp)

-- Human Physiology (C)
+- Introduction to Biochemistry (20cp)

-- Introduction to Pharmacology (C)
+- Molecular Principles for Biochemistry (20cp)

-- Bioinformatics and Biomathematics (C)
+Introduction to Pharmacology (20cp)

-- Experimental Design (C)
+- Biomathematics and Bioinformatics (20cp)

-- Pathophysiology (C)
+- Experimental Design (20cp)

-- Drugs of Addiction and Abuse (C)
+- Metabolism and its Control (20cp)

-- Pathopharmacology (C)
+- Biochemical Techniques (20cp)

-One module from:
+- Molecular Biology and Protein Structure (20cp)

-- Neuroscience (O) - Physiology (O)
+- Molecular Genetics of Human Diseases (20cp)